isaachcamp/msc-labbooks/preliminary_research/week3.md

 - Horel & Wallace 1981 and Pan & Oort 1983, found that latent heat released from large convection events warmed the upper troposphere causing enhanced Hadley circulation & subtropical westerlies.
 - van Loon & Shea 1983 & 1985, Karoly 1989, found that the PSA is generally weaker and more variable than its NH hemisphere counterpart (PNA), exhibiting relatively weaker tropical forcing and zonal gradients.
 - Kok & Opsteegh 1985, demosntrated importance of flux transport by storm tracks in producing midlatitude anomalies, specifically for the 82-82 El Nino event.
+- They split the atmospheric circulation variance into external and internal forcing and argue that the signal-to-noise ratio is hgiest when time-averaged over 5 months, and for this reason it is better suited to identifying hte low-frequency atmospheric signal {cite}`trenberth_decadal_1994`.
+It's not clear how they do this, though answer may lie in one of the cited papers: "Thus the interannual variability of the atmospheremay be separatedinto internal and external components[Harzallahand $adourny,1995;Rowellet al., 1995;Kumar andHoerling,1995"

 #### Questions that follow